-We and Vertex are investigating CTX001 in two Phase 3 open-label clinical trials designed to assess the safety and efficacy of a single dose of CTX001 in patients ages 12 to 35 with TDT, CLIMB THAL-111, and severe SCD, CLIMB SCD-121, respectively.
+We and Vertex are investigating exa-cel in two ongoing Phase 1/2/3 open-label clinical trials that are designed to assess the safety and efficacy of a single dose of exa-cel in patients ages 12 to 35 with TDT, CLIMB-111, and severe SCD, CLIMB-121, respectively.
 The first two patients in each clinical trial were treated sequentially and, following data from the initial two patients in each clinical trial indicating successful engraftment and an acceptable safety profile, that clinical trial opened for concurrent dosing.
 Both clinical trials are designed to follow patients for approximately two years after infusion.
-Each patient will be asked to participate in a long-term, open-label follow-up trial, CLIMB-131, to evaluate the safety and efficacy of CTX001 in patients who received CTX001 in CLIMB THAL-111 or CLIMB SCD-121.
-CLIMB-131 is designed to follow participants for up to 15 years after CTX001 infusion.
+Enrollment is complete for both CLIMB-111 and CLIMB-121.
+We and Vertex have also initiated two additional Phase 3 open-label clinical trials of exa-cel in pediatric patients with TDT, CLIMB-141, and SCD, CLIMB-151.
+Patients who received exa-cel in CLIMB-111, CLIMB-121, CLIMB-141 or CLIMB-151 will be asked to participate in a long-term, open-label follow-up trial, CLIMB-131, to evaluate the safety and efficacy of exa-cel.
+CLIMB-131 is designed to follow participants for up to 15 years after exa-cel infusion.